Africa Oyé Interview: “The industry has got a hell of a lot of festivals, but we’re up there”

 It is the largest UK festival devoted to music from the African diaspora but more locally a chance to forget currents ills, relax and have a good (free) time.
 This all-inclusive festival is lovingly staged once a year to offer a cultural experience second to none.
 Its quality and atmosphere are now the stuff of legend and it’s right on your doorstep.

 This year Oyé will celebrate its landmark anniversary with a line-up of some of their favourite artists from previous years as well as showcasing local talent.
 There will be over one hundred traders selling handmade goods from around the world as well as fairground rides, workshops, DJ areas and food.
 Oh yes, the food.
 People go crazy for the culinary delights at Oyé – including myself, who one year spent one whole hour in a queue for jerk chicken.
 It was good chicken, though.

-In the run up to the 2017 edition we spoke with director Paul Duhaney, reflecting on Africa Oyé’s history, present and future.
+In the run up to this edition we spoke with director Paul Duhaney, reflecting on Africa Oyé’s history, present and future.

 After moving to Liverpool from London in 1999 Paul joined the Oyé team as a trainee under founder Kenny Murray but became sole director when Murray retired four years ago.

 Murray, after finishing a degree at Glasgow University “back in the day”, as Paul puts it, travelled through Africa falling in love with its music.
 On his return he felt he needed to settle but also to organise a way in which the music he now loved could be showcased.
 “He stuck a pin in a map and came up with Liverpool.
 Pure coincidence that it happened that way”.

 What a lovely story we say and Paul agrees, considering Liverpool’s deep and often troubled relationship with the African continent.
 Liverpool has the oldest black community in the UK and we muse on the fact that the festival is an opportunity for said community to come out in full force, celebrate and be celebrated.